 How to Restore Your Gun Rights If You’ve Lost Your Gun Rights Recently

 If you’re reading this because a court has recently taken away your gun rights due to a criminal conviction, it is going to be a while before you are eligible for gun rights restoration.
-Unfortunately, there is a mandatory waiting period assigned to criminal cases from the moment of conviction onwards.
+Unfortunately, there is a mandatory waiting period assigned to criminal cases from the moment of conviction, or the date of release from custody, whichever comes later.
 In most cases, it is impossible for you to restore your rights without first completing the waiting period.

 If you weren’t convicted of any crime and have only lost your rights temporarily, you should be able to restore your rights more quickly so long as things eventually settle in your favor.

-Note that if you are found not guilty by reason of insanity, this is the same thing as a conviction for the purposes of losing your gun rights.
-Probation, a deferred sentence, or a suspended sentence also count as a “conviction” for gun rights restoration purposes.
+Note that if you are found not guilty by reason of insanity, this also results in a loss of your gun rights.
+Probation, a deferred sentence, or a suspended sentence also count as a “conviction” for gun rights restoration purposes.f

 What About Guns You Already Own?